danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 ### ViewModel Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

+The classes supporting the ViewModel tier of the model would be the CupboardController public class, which houses the functions pertaining the needs, whether it be creating a need, deleting a need, get a need or needs, etc.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._